 You might be thinking that the only thing something called "water" can do is hydrating the skin, making it more supple and moist.
 And that thought is totally reasonable.

 But what if I tell you that this aromatic liquid is a lot more than just some flavored water?

-In fact, this flavored water has a cooling effect that helps soothe redness and irritated skin.
+Rose flavored water has also a cooling effect that helps soothe redness and irritated skin.
 This effect is precisely what you'd want while riding out your breakouts.

 How To Use Rose Water To Treat And Prevent Acne